awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 ## Example 9: Require Encryption on Amazon S3 Buckets<a name="example-require-encryption"></a>

-This SCP requires that all Amazon S3 buckets use AES256 encryption\.
+This SCP requires that principals use AES256 encryption when writing to Amazon S3 buckets\.

 ```
 {